saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 3.  **Navigate to Analyze Video:** From the homepage, click the "Analyze a Video" button or navigate to the `/analyze-video` route.
 4.  **Paste YouTube Link:** In the input field, paste the full URL of the YouTube video you wish to analyze.
 5.  **Add Custom Questions (Optional):** Use the "Add Another Question" button to add one or more custom questions.
 For each question, type your query and specify the desired word count for the AI's answer.
 6.  **Initiate Analysis:** Click the "Analyze Comments & Get Answers" button.
-If the video has been analyzed before, the report will load almost instantly, and any new custom questions you've added will be processed and merged with existing community questions.
+If the video has been analyzed before, the report will load almost instantly.
+If the existing analysis is stale (older than 30 days) or if you navigate from a blog post with a "Refresh Analysis" flag, a full re-analysis will occur.
+Any new custom questions you've added will be processed and merged with existing community questions.
 Otherwise, the application will display a loading state while the AI processes the data, fetches initial external context, and generates answers to your custom questions.
 7.  **Review Report & Blog Post:** Once the analysis is complete, a detailed report will appear, including the primary sentiment analysis and the answers to all community questions.
 You will see a "View Blog Post" button to navigate to the full, SEO-optimized blog post, and an "Original Video" button to view the YouTube video.
+The `Last Full Analysis` timestamp will indicate when the core sentiment analysis was last performed.
+8.  **Refresh Analysis (Optional):** If you believe the sentiment might have changed or simply want the latest data, click the **"Refresh Analysis" button** on the analysis report page or the blog post detail page to trigger a full re-analysis.
-8.  **Chat with AI:** Click the "Chat with AI" button to open the **pop-up chat dialog**.
+9.  **Chat with AI:** Click the "Chat with AI" button to open the **pop-up chat dialog**.
-9.  **Customize AI Chat (Optional):** Within the chat dialog, use the dropdown to select your preferred **AI Persona** and enter your **Desired Word Count** for the AI's response.
+10. **Customize AI Chat (Optional):** Within the chat dialog, use the dropdown to select your preferred **AI Persona** and enter your **Desired Word Count** for the AI's response.
-10. **Engage with AI:** You can now ask questions about the video, its comments, the pre-generated community answers, or related topics.
+11. **Engage with AI:** You can now ask questions about the video, its comments, the pre-generated community answers, or related topics.
 The AI will use all available context and your chosen persona/length preferences to provide informed answers, including clickable Markdown links.
-11. **Download PDF Report:** To save or share the report, click the "Download Report PDF" button.
+12. **Download PDF Report:** To save or share the report, click the "Download Report PDF" button.
 A PDF file will be generated and downloaded to your device, featuring a branded header and including the community Q&A section.
-12. **Explore the Analysis Library:** Navigate to the "Analysis Library" from the header.
+13. **Explore the Analysis Library:** Navigate to the "Analysis Library" from the header.
 Here, you can browse all past video analyses, search by video title, creator, or keywords.
-13. **Use Library Copilot:** On both the "Analysis Library" and "My Analyses" pages, click the "Library Copilot" button to open an AI chat that helps you find specific analyses from your collection, providing direct links to the blog posts.
+14. **Use Library Copilot:** On both the "Analysis Library" and "My Analyses" pages, click the "Library Copilot" button to open an AI chat that helps you find specific analyses from your collection, providing direct links to the blog posts.
-14. **Chat from Library (New!):** From a blog post detail page, click the "Chat with AI" button to seamlessly open the **pop-up chat dialog** with the blog post's context pre-loaded, ready for conversation.
+15. **Chat from Library (New!):** From a blog post detail page, click the "Chat with AI" button to seamlessly open the **pop-up chat dialog** with the blog post's context pre-loaded, ready for conversation.
+You can also use the **"Go to Video Analysis" button** to view the full report first.
-15. **Toggle Theme:** Use the moon/sun icon in the header to switch between light and dark modes.
+16. **Toggle Theme:** Use the moon/sun icon in the header to switch between light and dark modes.

 ## 4. Value Proposition
 SentiVibe provides immense value by:
-*   **Saving Time:** Automates the tedious process of manually sifting through thousands of comments and researching related topics, and now automates content creation and specific question answering. **Significantly reduces redundant AI and API costs by reusing past analyses and dynamically adding new custom Q&A to existing reports.**
+*   **Saving Time:** Automates the tedious process of manually sifting through thousands of comments and researching related topics, and now automates content creation and specific question answering. **Significantly reduces redundant AI and API costs by reusing past analyses and dynamically adding new custom Q&A to existing reports, while intelligently refreshing stale data.**
+*   **Ensuring Data Freshness:** The new staleness logic and user-initiated refresh options ensure that sentiment analysis remains relevant and up-to-date, even for dynamic content.
 *   **Enhanced Reliability:** The API key rotation mechanism ensures continuous operation even if individual free API keys hit their rate limits, providing a more robust and uninterrupted service.
 *   **Gaining Deeper Understanding:** Offers AI-driven insights and interactive conversations that go beyond surface-level reading, incorporating direct audience feedback, broader context, and now, direct answers to user-defined questions.
 *   **Personalized Interaction:** Users can tailor the AI's conversational style and response detail to match their specific needs and preferences, and get targeted answers to their most pressing questions.